ejplatform/ej-server/README.rst

 Running the project :trophy:
 =============================

+First compile the part of the code responsible for the CSS of the application

+    $ inv sass

 Unless you prefer to type long Django management commands, use Invoke_ to start the dev server::

     $ inv run